IBAnimatable/IBAnimatable/README.md

 $ open IBAnimatableApp.xcodeproj
 ```

-3) Compile and run the app in your simulator or iOS device
+3) Compile and run the app on your simulator or iOS device

 ## How to design in Interface Builder
 ![](https://raw.githubusercontent.com/JakeLin/IBAnimatable-Misc/master/IBAnimatable/DesignInInterfaceBuilder.png)